 And the easiest way to show you’re still cool with the folks back in the neighborhood is to blather on about how Democrats (and it’s always only Democrats) aren’t.

 Which arguably sums up Maureen Dowd’s “Eggheads and Cheese Balls” column today: Don’t be fooled by the column that I got.
 I’m still Maureen from the block.
-But Obama’s not.Liz Cox Barrett is a freelance writer and graphic designer in Kalispell, Montana.
-She worked as a newspaper journalist in Denver and Kalispell for 20 years.
+But Obama’s not.Liz Cox Barrett is a writer at CJR.